cloud-design-dev/microk8s-ibmcloud-vpc/README.md

 ### Local Pre-requisites

-If you would rather run this code on your local machine, you will need to also install the following:
+If you would rather run this code on your local machine, you will need to ensure you have the following software installed:

-- Recent version of **Terraform** installed.
+- Recent version of [Terraform][terraform-install] installed.
 This guide was tested on `terraform 1.5.3`.
-- A recent version of **Ansible** installed.
+- A recent version of [Ansible][ansible-install] installed.
 This guide was tested on `ansible 2.15.2`.
-- `(Optional)` - **tfswitch** installed.
+- `(Optional)` - [tfswitch][tfswitch-install] installed.
 The `tfswitch` utility allows you to run multiple versions of Terraform on the same system.
 If you do not have a particular version of terraform installed, tfswitch will download the version you select from an interactive menu.

 ## Configuring Cloud Shell